agentauthco/agentauth/README.md

 **AgentAuth** makes it easy to give any agent an `AgentAuth ID` — a stable, unique, verifiable UUID — and the power to authenticate using it, with no logins, accounts, or sessions required.

-**AgentAuth** redefines agent identity: no emails or usernames, no accounts or wallets, no centralized trust layers.
+**AgentAuth** is an open-source, MCP-native primitive that redefines agent identity: no emails or usernames, no accounts or wallets, no centralized trust layers.
 Just a single, lightweight, self-authenticating ID that delivers identity and trust, designed for native use with MCP.

 ## 🔥 Why AgentAuth?